 Here is a list of our favourite of Asia’s unusual creatures:

 Named for its prominent and unusual nose, the Proboscis Monkey is one of Asia’s largest monkey species with a pot belly that helps them to digest all the leaves they consume in their diet.
-The male monkeys are significantly bigger, with an extra-large schnoz to help attract the ladies, which is also useful in amplifying their warning calls through the jungle.
+The male monkeys are significantly bigger, with an extra-large nose to help attract the ladies, which is also happens to be useful in amplifying their warning calls through the jungle.

 Where are they found?
 The Proboscis Monkey is endemic to jungles of Borneo.